notabucketofspam/ESP8089-SPI/README.md

 ##Hardware

 It is recommended to use an ESP-201 module or a barebones ESP-12F module.
-A development board such as the NodeMCU can cause unpredictable behavior
+A development board such as the NodeMCU can cause unpredictable behavior.

 Table 1-3.
 Pin Definitions of HSPI (Slave)